cosmos/gaia/docs/modules/globalfee.md

 - fees have to be alphabetically sorted by denom;
 - fees must have non-negative amount, with a valid and unique denom (i.e. no duplicate denoms are allowed).

 There are **two exceptions** from the global fees rules that allow zero fee transactions:

-1. Transactions that contain only [message types that can bypass the minimum fee](#bypass-fees-message-types) may have zero fees.
+1. Transactions that contain only [message types that can bypass the minimum fee](#bypass-fees-message-types) and the total gas usage of these bypass messages does not exceed `maxTotalBypassMinFeeMsgGasUsage` may have zero fees.
 We refer to this as _bypass transactions_.
-Node operators can choose to define these message types (for each node) via the `bypass-fee-message-types` configuration parameter.

-2. One of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices`.
+2. One of the entries in the global fees list has a zero amount, e.g., `0uatom`, and the corresponding denom, e.g., `uatom`, is not present in `minimum-gas-prices` in `app.toml`, or node operators may set additional `minimum-gas-prices` in `app.toml` also zero coins.

-Additionally, node operators may set additional minimum gas prices which can be larger than the _global_ minimum gas prices defined on chain.

-### minimum-gas-prices

-The `minimum-gas-prices` config parameter allows node operators to impose additional requirements for minimum fees.
-The following rules apply:

-- The denoms in `min-gas-prices` that are not present in the global fees list are ignored.
-- The amounts in `min-gas-prices` are considered only if they are greater than the amounts for the corresponding denoms in the global fees list.

-## Bypass Fees Message Types
+### Global Fee Params: `BypassMinFeeMsgTypes` and `maxTotalBypassMinFeeMsgGasUsage`

 Bypass messages are messages that are exempt from paying fees.
-The above global fees and `minimum-gas-prices` checks do not apply for transactions that satisfy the following conditions:
+The above global fees and the below local `minimum-gas-prices` checks do not apply for transactions that satisfy the following conditions:

-- Contains only bypass message types, i.e., bypass transactions.
+- Contains only bypass message types defined in `BypassMinFeeMsgTypes`.
 - The total gas used is less than or equal to `MaxTotalBypassMinFeeMsgGasUsage`.
-Note: the current `MaxTotalBypassMinFeeMsgGasUsage` is set to `1,000,000`.
 - In case of non-zero transaction fees, the denom has to be a subset of denoms defined in the global fees list.

-Node operators can configure `bypass-min-fee-msg-types` in `config/app.toml`.
+Starting from gaiad `v10.0.0`,  `BypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage` are part of global fee params and can be proposed at network level.
+The default `BypassMinFeeMsgTypes=[
+"/ibc.core.channel.v1.MsgRecvPacket",
+"/ibc.core.channel.v1.MsgAcknowledgement",
+"/ibc.core.client.v1.MsgUpdateClient",
+"/ibc.core.channel.v1.MsgTimeout",
+"/ibc.core.channel.v1.MsgTimeoutOnClose"
+]` and default `maxTotalBypassMinFeeMsgGasUsage=1,000,000`

+before gaiad `v10.0.0`, `BypassMinFeeMsgTypes` can be set by each node in `app.toml`, and [the bypass messages gas usage on average should not exceed `maxBypassMinFeeMsgGasUsage`=200,000](https://github.com/cosmos/gaia/blob/682770f2410ab0d33ac7f0c7203519d7a99fa2b6/x/globalfee/ante/fee.go#L69).

 - Nodes created using Gaiad `v7.0.2` or `v9.0.x` use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer"]` as defaults.
 - Nodes created using Gaiad `v10.0.x` or later use `["/ibc.core.channel.v1.MsgRecvPacket", "/ibc.core.channel.v1.MsgAcknowledgement","/ibc.applications.transfer.v1.MsgTransfer", "/ibc.core.channel.v1.MsgTimeout", "/ibc.core.channel.v1.MsgTimeoutOnClose"]` as defaults.
 - Node Nodes with `bypass-min-fee-msg-types = []` or missing this field in `app.toml` also use default bypass message types.
 - Nodes created using Gaiad `v7.0.1` and `v7.0.0` do not have `bypass-min-fee-msg-types` configured in `config/app.toml` - they are also using same default values as in `v7.0.2`.
 The `bypass-min-fee-msg-types` config option can be added to `config/app.toml` before the `[telemetry]` field.

-An example of `bypass-min-fee-msg-types` in `app.toml`:
+An example of `bypass-min-fee-msg-types` in `app.toml`  **before** gaiad v10.0.0:

 ```shell